 As previously disclosed in our Current Report on Form 8-K filed on February 24, 2023, we determined that Synergy Worldwide Japan G.K., a Japan entity and wholly owned subsidiary of the Company ("Synergy Japan"), was the victim of a criminal scheme involving employee impersonation and fraudulent requests targeting Synergy Japan.
 The criminal scheme resulted in a series of fraudulently induced unauthorized wire transfers between February 1, 2023, and February 17, 2023, totaling \$4.8 million.
-We determined that our internal controls were not properly designed to prevent or timely detect unauthorized wire transfers by Synergy Japan.
-This material weakness in our controls resulted in the inability to prevent and timely detect this misappropriation of our cash assets in Synergy Japan.
+We determined that our internal controls were not properly designed or operating effectively to prevent unauthorized wire transfers by Synergy Japan.
+This material weakness in our controls resulted in the inability to prevent this misappropriation of our cash assets in Synergy Japan.

-Our internal control over financial reporting as of December 31, 2022 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is included herein.
+Our internal control over financial reporting as of December 31, 2023 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is included herein.